-The majority of the Group's insurance liabilities arise as a result of the sale of the Buildmark product.
-The Buildmark product, sold by NHBC, protects a homeowner in three separate ways which can be divided into three temporal periods.
+The majority of the Group's insurance liabilities arise as a result of the sale of the Buildmark and Buildmark Choice products.
+The Buildmark product is NHBC's warranty and insurance product for newly built or newly converted homes.
+Buildmark Choice is specially designed to protect landlords of newly built or newly converted homes which are built to be rented out or for shared ownership in the private, affordable or social housing sectors.
+The Buildmark and Buildmark Choice products sold by NHBC, the Company, both protect a homeowner in three separate ways which can be divided into three temporal periods.